lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-2. The opencv.hpp file is included for the Intel® optimized OpenCV libraries included in the OpenVINO™ toolkit.
+2. The opencv.hpp file is included for the Intel® optimized OpenCV libraries included in the Intel® Distribution of OpenVINO™ toolkit.

 ```cpp
 #include <opencv2/opencv.hpp>